matrix-org/matrix-rust-components-kotlin/README.md

 ## Testing locally
 As the package vendors a pre-built binary of the SDK, all local development is done via the SDK's repo instead of this one.
-You can use the build script to generate the aar for testing.
+You can use the build script to generate the AAR file for testing.
 Be sure to have checkout the matrix-rust-sdk first.

 Usage: